Roznn/Forecasting-with-R/README.md

 Other Rmd files
 * TSD.Rmd  time series differencing:  illustrations using arima.sim
 * ARmodels.Rmd AR models and Yule-Walker  equations.
+* DowjonesAR1D1.Rmd  selecting an ARIMA(p,d,q) for  a time series and computing forecasts.

 R file for teaching forecasting
 * SimulationSeasonalArima.R allows to create seasonal arima time series and see their resulting ACF and PACF plots.